Irodov Problem 1.31

 Thus where ever the ball meets the plane, the inclined plane relation must also hold true.
 In other words,

-Now knowing the time we can calculate the coordinate of where the ball hits the inclined plane as,
+Now knowing the time we can calculate the x coordinate of where the ball hits the inclined plane as,

 Since the ball fell a height h before hitting the inclined plane, it must have attained a velocity of .
 This relation can be obtained by either equating the potential energy lost by the balls (mgh) during the fall and equating to its kinetic energy upon impact (½ mv02) .
 Now substituting this value of initial velocity in to our found value of l we have,